Codylon-Studios/TaskMinder/docs/src/development.md

 ---

+### Set Up `personalData.html` File

+From the project root, navigate to `frontend/src/snippets/personalData/personalData.html.example`.
+This file provides a template for personal data that will be dynamically injected into frontend pages like the privacy policy or imprint.

+Create a new file in the same directory named `personalData.html` (i.e., `frontend/src/snippets/personalData/personalData.html`).
+Copy the contents of the `.example` file into it, and modify the data as needed.
+Accurate data isn't required during development, but it's recommended to keep it roughly aligned with production.

+---

 ### Applying databse changes

 Run `bunx prisma migrate dev` to apply schema changes from previously pulled commits to your local database.